malcolmwilson8/mu.ral/README.md

 This repo houses the code for my project, mu.ral, a minimalistic, freeform painting app.

-The app in its current form lets users load up a blank mural and begin painting on it using a resizable paintbrush which they can alter the colour of.
+The app in its current form lets users load up a blank canvas and begin painting on it using a resizable paintbrush which they can alter the colour of.

 My influences for this project come from [tldraw](https://www.tldraw.com/), [blender](https://www.blender.org/about/) and [bomomo](https://bomomo.com/).